New York Times faces extended ban on Project Veritas coverage | Law-Order

 It has objected to a Nov.
 11 https://www.nytimes.com/2021/11/11/us/politics/project-veritas-journalism-political-spying.html Times article that drew from memos from a Project Veritas lawyer, and purported to reveal how the group worked with its lawyers to "gauge how far its deceptive reporting practices can go before running afoul of federal laws."
 Wood said as the hearing began that the case involved a clash between two "bedrock principles" of law: "freedom of the speech and freedom of the press, and attorney-client privilege."

-Dean Baquet, the Times' executive editor, has said the publication ban was an unconstitutional prior restraint and set a "dangerous precedent."
-The newspaper has said prior restraints might be acceptable to courts only "rarely," such as to protect national security.

-Joel Kurtzberg, a lawyer for the Times, told Wood a longer ban in the Project Veritas case could have broad, negative ramifications for journalists.
+Joel Kurtzberg, a lawyer for the Times, told Wood a longer ban would have broad, negative ramifications for journalists.
 "What Project Veritas is seeking here is not about the continued use of information within this litigation, but limiting what journalists report and do outside this litigation," Kurtzberg said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)